microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 When the **matrix resource** has bounds checking, if any part of the matrix write is out-of-bounds, the whole operation is skipped.

+If the **matrix resource** does not have bounds checking, such as when it is supplied through a root descriptor, and any part of the matrix store is out of bounds, the operation is undefined.

 Not all combinations of vector element type and matrix interpretations are supported by all implementations.
 [CheckFeatureSupport] can be used to determine which combinations are supported.
 A list of combinations that are